Mark Richardson opens up about his shock AM Show TV exit: 'I'll come back even stronger' - NZ Herald

 His children, 14-year-old twins Annabel and Charlie, are studying from home.

 "The kids are realising that they actually like school.
-It's a crazy scenario," tells Mark, who has been married to Mary for 17 years.
+It's a crazy scenario," says Mark, who has been married to Mary for 17 years.
 "They're missing the social aspect of being at school.

 "But I've also noticed with Charlie being a boy, he's struggling more with learning online and not being able to play rugby with his mates at lunchtime.
 Now he's playing online games because he can do it with his mates, whereas Annabel's better at socialising on Zoom or whatever."